neumeral/react-native-nitro-sound/plugin/README.md

-# Expo Config Plugin for react-native-audio-recorder-player
+# Expo Config Plugin for react-native-nitro-sound

-This plugin automatically configures your Expo project for using react-native-audio-recorder-player.
+This plugin automatically configures your Expo project for using react-native-nitro-sound.

 ## What it does